 Find out more

-The project is currently in approval stage and is expected to start commercial production in 2027.
-The Aphrodite conventional gas development will involve the drilling of approximately five wells.
+The project is currently in approval stage and is expected to start commercial production in 2029.
+Final investment decision (FID) of the project will be approved in 2025.
+The development cost is expected to be $4,000 m.
+The Aphrodite conventional gas development will involve the drilling of approximately four wells and includes FPSO.

 Field participation details